Anujsup/grpc-nestjs-react-tutorial/frontend/README.md

 # gRPC Frontend - React + TypeScript + Vite

 This is the frontend application for the gRPC learning project, built with React, TypeScript, and Vite.
-It demonstrates how to implement a gRPC client in a web browser using gRPC-Web.
+It demonstrates how to implement a gRPC client in a web browser using gRPC-Web with **complete streaming support**.

 ## 🏗️ Architecture

 This frontend provides:
 - **React Application** - Modern UI with TypeScript
 - **gRPC-Web Client** - Direct gRPC calls to backend
+- **Complete Streaming Support** - All 4 types of gRPC methods
 - **JWT Authentication** - Token-based authentication
+- **Interactive Dashboard** - Real-time streaming demos
 - **Responsive Design** - Mobile-friendly interface

 ## 📁 Project Structure